 The final step of the Wizard will run Acrobat's built-in accessibility checker, which will provide you with a visual report of what passes and what might fail.
 The Action Wizard will have taken care of most, if not all, of these issues in a basic text document.
 But you still may encounter errors and should follow Adobe's documentation for fixes to those errors once they have been flagged.
 For more detail on how to do this, continue reading the following section.

 Verify that your PDF files meet accessibility standards for people with disabilities.
 To do this, open your PDF and open the Accessibility view using the Accessibility tool button.
 If you already ran the Action Wizard outlined above, you can skip to Inspecting the Results further down.

-If you don't see the Accessibility tool button right away, simply open your Tools view, scroll down until you find the section labeled Protect & Standardize and there you'll find the Accessibility tool button.
+If you don't see the Accessibility tool button right away, simply open your Tools view, and scroll down until you find the section labeled Protect & Standardize, and there you'll find the Accessibility tool button.
 You should take the time to expand your right pane and drag this button over there so that you'll have it available to you for every document you work on in Acrobat.

 Open the Accessibility view using the Accessibility tool button.

 - Open Accessibility view

 - View the results